bradcar/bno08x_i2c_spi_MicroPython/README.md

 Optional for SPI:
 - debug : prints very detailed logs, primarily for driver debug & development.

-This driver will reset the spi to have polarity=1 and phase=1 as required by the bno08x.
+This driver will reset the SPI to have polarity=1 and phase=1 as required by the bno08x.

-## UART Setup -- WARNING - WARNING UART IN DEBUG !!!
+## UART Setup

  UART must be set to baudrate=3_000_000 (only).